Restrictions During Bankruptcy

 - When borrowing money you must disclose you are an undischarged bankrupt when seeking finance over a certain limit

-- You may be prevented from continuing any court action that you have started
+- You may not be able to continue any court action that you have started

 - You cannot travel overseas without first seeking permission from a judge